Josverl/mpflash/README.md

  3. Flash one or all connected MicroPython boards with a specific firmware or version.

 ## Installation
-To install mpflash, you can use: `pipx install mpflash` or `pip install mpflash`
+To install mpflash, you can use either of the following commands:
+- `uv tool install mpflash`
+- `pipx install mpflash`
+- `pip install mpflash`

 ## Basic usage
 You can use mpflash to perform various operations on your MicroPython boards.
 Here is an example of basic usage: